I worked with many robots such as manipulators, ground and Aerail Vechicles. I aim to make these robots a little bit safer than today.

 show the use of Q-learning for navigation in a complete unknown environment.

-This will calculate the shortest path from current state to goal state by analyzing
+This will calculate the shortest path from current state to goal state by

 the environment through captured images.
-Further the captured images will be processed
+Further the captured images will be

 through image processing and machine learning techniques.
-The proposed method also takes
+The proposed

 care of the obstacles present in that environment.
-Initially, the unknown environment
+Initially, the unknown

 will be captured using a camera.
-Obstacle detection method will be applied on it.
+Obstacle detection method will be applied

-Then the grid based map obtained from vision based obstacle detection method will
+Then the grid based map obtained from vision based obstacle detection method

-be given to Q-Learning algorithm which will be further made live with motion planning.
+be given to Q-Learning algorithm which will be further made live with motion